Blueberry Dessert Pudding2016-01-06

 This is such a fabulous healthy dessert recipe!
-I use stevia to sweeten the “pudding” because my body can be sensitive to even a bit of honey.
+I use stevia to sweeten the “pudding” because my body can be sensitive to honey.
 The honey does add extra micro nutrients and fabulous flavor, so choose whichever sweetener you prefer.

 You can also add more or less sweetener to suit your own taste.

 I have also made this great diabetic dessert with strawberries and or raspberries.
 Just substitute an equal amount of either berry for the blueberries.
 A mixed berry pudding is fabulous and I think good enough to serve any company.
 Everyone wants to eat healthier these days so a dessert like this is welcome by most people.

 I eat this yummy blueberry recipe for breakfast and as a healthy snack as well as for dessert.

 Note that the nutritional information in the blue box above is based on using honey to sweeten the blueberry dessert.
 If you replace the honey with stevia you reduce the calories from 148 per serving to 126 and the carb count from 18.5 grams per serving to 13.4.
 (Remember there are also a few carbs in the blueberries themselves as well as the cottage cheese and yougurt.
 That said, this is a pretty low carb dessert recipe.)